ZeeSpire/zss-afk-site/_posts/en/2021-12-29-free-attractions-to-visit-in-copenhagen.markdown

 ## 9. Frederik's Church (Frederiks Kirke)

 Also known as the Marble Church (Marmorkirken) with its copper-green dome is an Evangelical Lutheran church and has the largest church dome in Scandinavia.
 Visiting the church is free.
 However, you can also access the dome for a fee.
-You may find more information here: [marmorkirken.dk](https://www.marmorkirken.dk/admission){:target="_blank"}
+You may find more information here: [marmorkirken.dk](https://www.marmorkirken.dk/admission){:target="_blank" rel="nofollow"}

 Extra tip:
 Frederik's church is in the near vicinity of Amalienborg - the home of the Danish royal family - guarded day and night by Royal Life Guards (Den Kongelige Livgarde).
 The guard marches from Rosenborg Castle at 11:30 A.M. daily and executes the changing of the guard in front of Amalienborg at noon.